-Sara Fry was born and raised in Clovis, California with the iconic High Sierra as her backyard.
-Raised by parents with a desire to instill the benefits of nature into their children she spent her youth camping, hiking, boating, and exploring.
-Her thirst for adventure only grew stronger with age.
+Love Fry was born and raised in Clovis, California with the iconic High Sierra as her backyard.
+Raised by parents with a desire to instill the benefits of nature into their children she spent her youth camping, hiking, boating and exploring.
+Her thirst for adventure grew stronger with age.

-In 2012 Sara set off to thru-hike the Pacific Crest Trail - a 2,660 mile footpath through California, Oregon, and Washington.
-The five months Sara spent on trail only fueled her desire to explore the natural world even more.
+In 2012 Love set off to thru-hike the Pacific Crest Trail - a 2,660 mile footpath through California, Oregon, and Washington.
+The five months Love spent on trail fueled her desire to explore the natural world even more.

-In 2013, Sara and hiking partner John McKinney became the first people to thru-hike the San Joaquin River Trail.
+In 2013, Love and hiking partner John McKinney became the first people to thru-hike the San Joaquin River Trail.
 They gathered GPS data and recorded field notes of the Central Valley's new long-distance trail.
-It wasn't long before Sara became intimately involved with all things San Joaquin River Trail.
-She began hiking the trail every chance she got collecting detailed information to create a guide/date book as well as lay tracks for the public's use.
+It wasn't long before Love became intimately involved with all things San Joaquin River Trail.
 She frequently gives talks at local outdoor stores to help raise awareness of this new trail.
-Sara brought the SJRT online with Instagram, Facebook, Twitter, and built a website to gain more publicity in hopes of getting more people out onto this wonderful trail.
+Love brought the SJRT online with Instagram, Facebook, Twitter and built a website to gain more publicity in hopes of getting more people out onto this wonderful trail.

-In the past 3 years Sara has logged over 10,000 trail miles.
+In the past 5 years, Love has logged close to 12,000 trail miles.
 The experience she has acquired is invaluable and is her strongest asset in the backcountry.
 Other trails hiked include: John Muir Trail, San Diego Trans County Trail, Ouachita Trail, and MANY self-planned routes.
-Sara is a true explorer at heart and her accomplishments are not only directed towards hiking.
+Love is a true explorer at heart and her accomplishments are not only directed towards hiking.
 She fully believes in being a well-rounded adventurist and broadening her skill set to include all forms of human powered life.

-The Sierra Mapping Project was born.
-Sara is hiking all the trails in California's iconic High Sierra.
-She will GPS, track, compile detailed summaries and conditions, take photographic documentation, but most importantly provide free information to the public about her findings.
-This 5 year project will be time consuming and costly but Sara is dedicated to sharing her information with the public so others can experience the beauty of our native land.
+Love is hiking all the trails in California's iconic High Sierra.
+She will GPS, track, compile summaries and conditions, take photographic documentation of trail issues, but most importantly provide free information to the public about her findings.
+This project will be time consuming and costly but Love is dedicated to sharing this data with the public so others can experience the beauty of our native land.

-She is working on locating a publisher to publish guide/data books on these trails according to their geographic region.
 Tracks and waypoints will be made publicly available for download at no cost (donations gladly welcomed).
-It is Sara's hopes that everyone will recognize the beauty of our backcountry and explore the endless wonders our trails have to share.
+It is Love's hopes that everyone will recognize the beauty of our backcountry and explore the endless wonders our trails have to share.

-Sara is actively looking for partners.
+Sierra Mapping Project is actively looking for partners.
 A project of this magnitude is costly.
 Regardless, tracks will ALWAYS remain free.
-In order to do this she needs partners and sponsors.
-Please share and help spread the word about the Sierra Mapping Project.
+In order to do this SMP needs partners and sponsors.
 This belongs to the community.
 This belongs to you.

-It is Sara's hopes that people will dream, discover, and allow their passions to fuel their desire to fully live this beautiful life.
+It is Love's hopes that people will dream, discover, and allow their passions to fuel their desire to fully live this beautiful life.